-- Describe how psychologists and economists together have shaped our understanding of the microfoundations of human choice behavior
+- Discuss how psychologists and economists together have shaped our understanding of the microfoundations of human choice behavior.

 - Critically assess and relate the diverse ideas, concepts and theories developed in the topics covered during the course.

-- Undestand experiments used in the topics covered during the course.
+- Evaluate experiments used in the topics covered during the course.

-- Present often complex topics in a simple a simple / clear, but
+- Debate and present often complex topics in a precise, simple

-- Use their newly obtained knowledge and skills to solve decision problems that lie outside the scope of the course
+- Initiate discussions and solve decision problems that lie outside the scope of the course.

 In the first week of the course there will be an opening lecture